OnkelTem/yaklass-progress/README.md

 ### Task `publish`

-You can export the data in a Google Spreadsheet.
+This command exports the data in a Google Spreadsheet.

 To do this, you first need to acquire a **Google Sheets API Service Account** credentials and share a specific spreadsheet with that account.